 A disciplined process must be followed that includes discovery (performing internal and external brand audits), planning, and innovation.
 The innovation phase should start with defining the verbal expression of the brand–its vision, mission, various brand attributes, personality, etc. This document should be well thought out and articulate so the execution of the visual brand expression follows a clear direction.
 Once the visual expression is complete, all elements should be combined into a final brand identity guide to serve as a reference point for all marketing communications across a variety of channels.

 Define your unique selling proposition: “We are the ONLY ________ that _________.”
-In 2011 and beyond, your brand is continuously co-created with everyone who comes into contact with your business, so decide how every part of your organization continuously reflects that experience.
+Your brand is continuously co-created with everyone who comes into contact with your business, so decide how every part of your organization continuously reflects that experience.

 Think about the last time you got a special invitation in your (real-life, physical) mailbox that made you feel special.
 Was it mass-printed and addressed to “Current Resident” or was it hand-addressed directly to YOU?
 When you design your brand for your ideal clients, think about those special touches that will show them that you were thinking just about them.